martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `add_unique_constraint`

-The `add_unique_constraint` operation allows to add a unique constraint to an existing table.
+The `add_unique_constraint` operation allows adding a unique constraint to an existing table.
 It must be called with a table name as first argument, followed by a unique constraint definition (constraint name and targetted column names).

 For example: